dima666Sik/Desktop-Chat-Messenger/README.md

     - `bcprov-jdk15on`: Bouncy Castle Provider (bcprov-jdk15on) is a cryptography library for Java.
 I use it for auth/register user (encryption password).
     - `guava`: Guava is an open-source Java library developed by Google.
 It provides a collection of utility classes and functions that simplify common programming tasks.
-In app I use MultiMap, it's so comfortable to use and u don't need to write this code yourself.
+In app, I use MultiMap, it's so comfortable to use and u don't need to write this code yourself.
     - `gson`: It allows you to serialize Java objects into JSON format and deserialize JSON data into Java objects.
     - `MySQL Driver`: It provides the necessary functionality to establish database connections, execute SQL queries,